I'm Oliver — you can also call me OliFrys!

 I gained valuable experience with managing a technical department, integrating GitHub actions and LFS, as well as laying the foundation for a reasonable software architecture.

 During the first semester of my Masters in Games, I took the course Making Games.
 In the first half of the course, we made a prototype every week.
-Below is some of those prototypes.
+Below are some of those prototypes.

 For this prototype, we had to take another game's core mechanic and demake it, meaning make a simplified implementation it.
 We had to use the game engine "Puzzlescript".
 I decided to remake Super Hot's game mechanic of "time moves only when you move."
 You can try it out on this link!